This new £7.99 Rimmel mascara left us stunned and we would genuinely recommend it to anyone

 So, when presented with a new Rimmel mascara promising to 'build up the volume with the smooth, conditioning formula that will not clump,' the W&H Beauty desk's interest was piqued.

 The fact is, if a formula is designed to bulk lashes up and stay put, it usually does so by covering them in layers of wax and pigment.
-Once brushed on this coating sets down like a sort of hard-shelled armour and doesn’t respond well newer, softer waxes and pigment being loaded on top.
-That’s why most of us – given the time – would rather remove our mascara entirely and start again than apply a new coat over old mascara.
+Once brushed on this coating sets down like a sort of hard-shelled armour and doesn’t respond well to newer, softer waxes and pigment being loaded on top.
+That’s why most of us - given the time - would rather remove our mascara entirely and start again than apply a new coat over old mascara.

 How does Rimmel Scandaleyes Volume On Demand Mascara measure up?